web-animations/web-animations-js/Home.md

         git log `git describe --tags --abbrev=0 web-animations-js/master`..web-animations-next/master --pretty=format:"  * %s"

+3. Specify the new version inside `package.json` (for NPM), for example:

+    ```js
+      "version": "3.13.37",
+    ```

-3. Commit the `History.md` change, and push to web-animations-js
+4. Commit both changes, and push to web-animations-js

-4. Draft a [new release](https://github.com/web-animations/web-animations-js/releases) at the commit pushed to web-animations-js in step #3.
+5. Draft a [new release](https://github.com/web-animations/web-animations-js/releases) at the commit pushed to web-animations-js in step #4.
 Copy the release notes from `History.md` added in step #2.

 ## Pushing from web-animations-next to web-animations-js